JacobJinwonLee/PortfolioOptimization/README.md

 # PortfolioOptimization

-### I have implemented portfolio optimization methods.
+This repository is about portfolio optimization methods.

 ### List